UPPMAX/bianca_workshops/docs/beginner/create_script.md

       Feedback: feedback, after exercise, 10s
     ```

+    Prior:

+    - What is a script?
+    - What is a scripting language?
+    - What is an executable script?
+    - Why use executable scripts?

+    Feedback:

+    - What is a script?
+    - When would you use an executable script?

 ## Why use scripts?

+You absolutely need a script to let your calculations be run on Bianca.

+Besides that,
-Instead of typing commands in the terminal all the time,
+instead of typing commands in the terminal all the time,
-you can put these in a file.
+you can put these in a file,
-Such a file, called a script, can then be shared.
+with the goal of automatic and/or sharing your work.

 ## Procedure